yelghali/Enterprise-Scale-for-AKS/Scenarios/backup_restore/velero_terraform_sample/README.md

  ## Understanding the sample code

+ <a href="./providers.tf" target="_blank">providers.tf</a>:
+  - Defines the Terraform providers used to automated the deployment and configuration of resources
+    - azurerm
+    - kubernetes
+    - helm

  <a href="./01-aks1.tf" target="_blank">01-aks1.tf</a>:
   - Creates a Resource Group in Primary Region
   - Creates an AKS Cluster (used as primary)